Home » How To Get a Hermit Crab To Come Out of Its Shell Without Killing It

 Turn Up The Heat

 If you feel too warm, you’ll likely remove a layer of clothing.
-Hermit crabs follow the same protocol, so it’s common for hermit crabs to leave their shell when too hot.
+Hermit crabs follow the same protocol, so it’s common for hermit crabs to leave their shell when it’s too hot.

 Submersion in Water